ShaunFerris/Coding-Note-Taking/Webdev - React - Components.md

 React components are passed into `ReactDOM.render()` a little differently than JSX elements.
 For JSX elements, you pass in the name of the element that you want to render.
 However, for React components, you need to use the same syntax as if you were rendering a nested component, for example `ReactDOM.render(<ComponentToRender />, targetNode)`.
 You use this syntax for both ES6 class components and functional components.

 ## Continuing with React
-Now that you can create and compose JSX elements, functional components, and class components, the next topic to learn is props: [[Web Front-End - React - Props]]
+Now that you can create and compose JSX elements, functional components, and class components, the next topic to learn is props: [[Webdev - React - Props]]